sam-thorn/matrix/README.md

 This is a fun movie aggregator app with a decidedly Matrix theme.
 Please select the blue or the red pill from Morpheus to enter.

+This was created as a Friday Project during my time at Enspiral Dev Academy.
-Our nominated team name was 'The Matrix' :wink:
+Our nominated project team name was 'The Matrix' :wink:

 To run the project please do the following:
 - clone the project